CSG Systems: Recent history

 AT&T acquired TCI in 2000, inheriting its agreement with CSG.
 AT&T alleged CSG was not abiding by the contract's terms to provide favorable rates.
 A legal dispute between the two companies began in 2001 in arbitration court.
 Before the dispute was resolved, AT&T Broadband was acquired by Comcast, which wanted to use its own billing and customer service vendor.
 In October 2002, a judge ruled that CSG owed Comcast a $120 million refund and that it had to reduce its prices.
 The two companies disagreed over whether the ruling would allow Comcast to halt their agreement before the end of its term.
 CSG and Comcast reached new agreements or extensions in March 2004 and in 2008.
 In 2014, its work with Comcast was expanded to cover all of its customer support and billing for residential services.

 In March 2005, co-founder Neal Hansen retired at the age of 64.
 Ed Nafus, prior president of the broadband services division, took his place.
 Nafus was replaced as CEO by Peter Kalan, at the end of 2007.
 In November 2015, it was announced that Bret Griess would be succeeding Kalan as president and CEO.
 In August 2020, Brian Shepherd took over as president and CEO.

 As of December 31, 2019, CSG operates across more than 120 countries worldwide and has a total of 4,339 employees, an increase of 374 employees compared to the previous year.'

-In October 2025 the Japan-based NEC Corporation announced the acquisition of CSG for $2.89 billion.
+In October 2025, the Japan-based NEC Corporation announced the acquisition of CSG for $80.70 per share in cash, for a total enterprise value of approximately $2.9 billion.
+This acquisition was completed in May 2026.